electron/apps/contributing.md

 ### Screenshots

-Screenshots are optional, but should be an array in the following format if provided:
+Screenshots are optional, but must be _https_ and should be an array in the following format if provided:

 ```yml
 screenshots: